What are the most spectacular roads in Italy?

 How to drive the military track to Colle Plane?

-Colle Plane is a high mountain pass at an elevation of 2,222m (7,290ft) above sea level, situated on the international border between Italy (Piedmont) and France (Alpes-Maritimes).
-Located in the Ligurian Alps, the road to the summit is part of the historical Via Marenca.
-This is a narrow, unpaved military track that requires a high-clearance 4x4 vehicle due to the extreme degradation of the surface and the presence of deep ruts that make transit impossible for standard passenger cars.
+Colle Plane is a high-altitude mountain pass at an elevation of 2,222m (7,290ft) above sea level, situated on the international border between Italy (Piedmont) and France (Alpes-Maritimes).
+Located in the Ligurian Alps, the road to the summit is a critical segment of the historical Via Marenca and is technically integrated into the wider logistical network of the Via del Sale.
+This narrow, unpaved military track requires a high-clearance 4x4 vehicle due to extreme surface degradation and deep erosion gullies.

 A scenic unpaved road to Monte Bellino in the Cottian Alps